GoogleCloudPlatform/gke-enterprise-mt/CONTRIBUTING.md

 - [Google Cloud SDK][google-cloud-sdk]
 - [make]

-## Generating Documentation for Inputs and Outputs

-The Inputs and Outputs tables in the READMEs of the root module, submodules, and example modules are automatically generated based on the `variables` and `outputs` of the respective modules.
-These tables must be refreshed if the module interfaces are changed.

-### Execution

-Run `make generate_docs` to generate new Inputs and Outputs tables.

 ## Integration Testing

 Integration tests are used to verify the behaviour of the root module,